cu-mkp/research-teaching-companion/content/resources/digital/_index.md

 ---
-title: "Digital Fr.
-640"
+title: "Digital Making and Knowing"
 draft: false
 weight: 40
 ---

+The Making and Knowing Project has developed digital resources, including competency tools, syllabi, and ideas for student projects.

-*coming soon*
+*Content coming soon*